Speeding Ticket Disclosure

 Be aware that once the driver puts in a request for the officers notes that this sends a notice to the officer that the driver/defendant is fighting the ticket (a warning to the officer) to which this gives the officer an opportunity to review their case to ensure that everything has been done properly and that their notes are complete.

-Police Codes in Police Notes
+Police Codes used in Disclosure

 L1 – lane one